untyped/selenium/README.markdown

 [4]: http://seleniumhq.org/download

-Check `example.ss` for more example code.
+Check `example.ss` for more example code and `api-internal.ss` for a full list of Selenium commands.

 Enjoy!